Phashe/foodies/README.md

 # foodies
 Foodies app

-This is the android studio project
+This is a shared repository for the Foodies Android project.

+Team Lead: Phashe Makanatleng
+Integrator: Bonile Kunana
+Front End developer: Khanimambo Maluleke